 East San Gabriel Valley Mental Health Professionals Association

-There are five things Dr. Warrington is passionate about...
+There are six things Dr. Warrington is passionate about...

 Dr. Warrington is a native of England and hold dual British and U.S. citizenship having lived in the United States for over twenty years during which time he has gained considerable experience working with young people in colleges and high schools as well as an adult population. he has a Master’s and Doctoral degree in clinical psychology as well as degrees in Divinity and English Literature.

-His areas of specialty include anxiety and mood disorder (including bipolar disorder), therapy with teens and adolescents, working with the gender and sexual identity and issues involving spiritual and religious matters, especially religious trauma.
+His areas of specialty include anxiety and mood disorder (including bipolar disorder), addiction and substance abuse, therapy with teens and adolescents, working with the gender and sexual identity and issues involving spiritual and religious matters, especially religious trauma.